jonsim/shutils/README.md

 positional arguments:
   number-of-bytes    Number of bytes to convert.
 May be ommitted to
-                     read from stdin
+                     read from stdin.

 optional arguments:
-  -h, --help         Print this message and exit
+  -h, --help         Print this message and exit.
 ```

 #### Examples